 Innovative materials and methods, and their applied uses in architecture and construction.

-An amazing new invention, stronger than silk, which transforms to a solid when drawn from a hydrogel reservoir.
+Stronger than silk, this phase-changing material transforms to a solid when drawn from a hydrogel reservoir.
 The low-energy manufacturing for this material promises a sustainable future.

 Learn more